SWIFTSIM/swiftsimio/docs/source/visualisation/projection.rst

 Here we use the Wendland-C2 kernel.

-The primary function here is :meth:`swiftsimio.visualisation.projection.project_gas`, which allows you to create a gas projection of any field.
+The primary function here is :func:`swiftsimio.visualisation.projection.project_gas`, which allows you to create a gas projection of any field.
 See the example below.

 Example